-It is hard to describe what I mean but many photographers are starting to use the camera again and are appreciating how great the jpg file is straight out of the 5D classic.
+It is hard to describe what I mean but many photographers are starting to use the camera again and they are appreciating how great the jpg file is straight out of the 5D classic.

 I do switch off sharpening and reduce contrast to create a very neutral file. (sharpening just sharpens the noise and I don't want to do that)

 By standardising my camera and settings and working in manual mode at every wedding I am able to produce a very consistent look and feel to my images.